 After dropping them off at around 10.30 pm, Harris drove off to the Oakwood Inn in Elsinboro.
 The teens broke into Huff’s home, stabbed him with a kitchen knife, and made their getaway by allegedly stealing Huff’s GMC Yukon.
 Harris had paid both the teens $25 each to carry out the crime with a promise of paying more afterward.
 Further investigations revealed that Huff and Harris were good friends until they had a fallout over the former dating the latter’s estranged wife a few months prior.

-Brenda Harris testified in court at Harris’ trial in April 2010 that she and Harris had two children together but shared no relationship presently since they were divorced.
-According to Brenda, Brooks Harris was initially fine with the separation but started to pester her to again start living together within two weeks of their separation.
+Brenda Harris testified in court at Harris’ trial in April 2010 that she and Harris had two children together but had no relationship since they were divorced.
+According to Brenda, Brooks Harris was initially fine with the separation but started pestering her to start living together again within two weeks of their separation.
 Reportedly, Harris did not want to raise his children in a broken home.

 In late April 2010, Brooks Harris was found guilty of a slew of charges by members of the jury — first-degree murder, first-degree conspiracy to commit murder, third-degree conspiracy to commit aggravated assault, second-degree aggravated assault, third-degree theft, second-degree burglary, and third-degree conspiracy to commit burglary.
 On June 1, 2010, Superior Court Judge Timothy Farrell sentenced Harris to 50 years in state prison, including roughly 30 years of further prison time that will run concurrently with the murder sentence.